Personal Protective Equipment (PPE) FAQs

 Autoclave the contaminated lab coat (the white cotton, barrier, and FR lab coats are autoclaveable) at 121 degrees C, 15 psi, for 30 minutes.
 After autoclaving, place it in the hamper for laundry service.

-Are there any restriction on where PIs are allowed to obtain PPE for themselves or future students?
+Are there any restrictions on where PIs are allowed to obtain PPE for themselves or future students?
 Must PIs obtain lab coats directly from Aramark, or can they buy lab coats from other vendors and have them laundered by Aramark?

 VMCS will stock a wide variety of safety eyewear and lab coats to meet all the requirements of the LHAT process.
 Any source of PPE is acceptable provided the eyewear meets ANSI requirements and the lab coat meets UCOP specifications, fits properly, and in the case of flame-resistant lab coats, is UL listed.
 However, obtaining PPE from VMCS through the LHAT process allows for easy tracking of the required training and distribution of PPE.
 Aramark services will launder customer-owned garments.